-Head of Risk Management
+Head of Risk Management Department

-Department

-Muyleng was promoted as Head of Risk in October 2021.
-She has almost 10 years of professional experience in various positions, obtaining a range of skills and expertise related to asset and liability management, investment analysis, financial risk, credit portfolio risk, credit risk modelling, and operational risk that equip her well in her current role.
+Muyleng has more than 10 years experience in various positions, obtaining a range of skills and expertise related to asset and liability management, investment analysis, financial risk, credit portfolio risk, credit risk modelling, and operational risk that equip her well in her current role.
 On top of her experience in microfinance sector, she also had experience working as an investment analyst in London.

 Muyleng holds a Master of Science in Investment and Financial Risk Management from Kingston University London (fully sponsored by British Chevening Scholarship).
-She also obtained Certified Expert in Risk Management (CERM) from Frankfurt School of Finance & Management, and Leadership and Diversity for Innovation Program offered by Women World Banking in partnership with The Wharton School of the University of Pennsylvania.
+She also obtained Certified Expert in Risk Management (CERM) from Frankfurt School of Finance & Management.